 If your a web designer or developer then the Genesis Framework makes creating websites fun and efficient.
 It will cut down on a lot of the tedious and repetitive tasks that go in to the initial creation of a bespoke theme or website.
 The hook and filter system also makes moving entire parts of a site around as simple as a few lines of PHP.

-I’ve spent a lot of time researching different WordPress frameworks and subsequently spent a lot of time developing WordPress websites with Genesis and in my opinion the Genesis Framework is the best framework out there.
+I’ve spent a lot of time researching different WordPress frameworks and a lot of time developing WordPress websites and in my opinion the Genesis Framework is the best framework out there.
 It’s one of the most popular for a reason, currently in use and trusted by over 112,000 WordPress website owners.

 It’s the perfect website structure for anyone looking to build a secure, cleanly coded, SEO friendly WordPress website, wether individual, complete web noobie, business or experienced web developer.